engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/small-scoped-tests.md

+---
+title: Small scoped tests
+description: Small scoped tests are the most widespread kind of tests within our code as they are concise and fast.
+Applications commonly contain thousands of Small scoped tests that executed within seconds.
+---

 # Small scoped tests

 The nondescript name *unit test* causes confusion as to what is and what is not included in a unit.
 The lack of expressive naming has led to a plethora of interpretations and strategies.
 The book *Software Engineering at Google* introduces the term *small scoped tests* (SST) which we decided to appropriate.